 Dove (Ogham = Aspen Tree)

-Soft-soul'ed and supple-hearted, the dove coos to the softest sides of our awareness.
-When she comes to pay us a visit, it's time for us to settle into the soft down of her energy and take refuge in her feathery wings of comfort.
+With soft souls and supple hearts, the dove coos to the sweetest sides of our awareness.
+When she comes to pay us a visit, it’s time for us to settle into the soft down of her energy and take refuge in her feathery wings of comfort.
 Doves often come after a time of suffering because she recognizes our need for sanctuary.
 The Celts recognized the tenderness of the dove, and so can we.
 Look to the dove for healing, grace, kindness and peace.
 She carries all of these attributes and promises safekeeping form the storms of life.
 Learn more about symbolic meaning of doves here.

 You can use these Celtic Animal Symbols as a neat augury.
 Make some oracle cards depicting each animal, or create your own stones (like runes).
 You can paint Ogham marks (to delineate each animal) on your stones, or paint pictures of the animals.
 Shake your stones, toss them out, and let the messages fly.
 You can always refer back here to these Celtic animal symbol meanings for additional messages.